-8.23 Contingent Liabilities
+8.24 Contingent Liabilities

 As a result of an Employment Tribunal judgment, retained duty staff will have the right to buy back pensionable service for the period 1 July 2000 to 5 April 2006.
-A deficit will be created as members purchase past service rights.
+A deficit will be created as members purchase past service rights over the coming months.
 The extent of this deficit will be established at subsequent valuations of the Firefighters' Pension Schemes.
 Government policy is that any scheme deficit will be recovered from employers by adjusting employer contribution rates over a 15 year period.
-The spreading period for any deficit from this agreement will be set out in directions issued by HM Treasury.

-8.24 Leases
+8.25 Leases